netheosgithub/pcs_api/python/readme_pypi.rst

 -  upload/download/delete blob (a blob is a regular file)
 -  inquire about user and about used/available storage quota.

-pcs\_api is released under Apache License V2.0

 The API is available in many languages (Java, android and Python 2.7).

 Some samples programs showing how to use pcs\_api are availables in the repository ``samples`` directory.

-Please refer to https://github.com/netheosgithub/pcs_api for details.
+Refer to https://github.com/netheosgithub/pcs_api for more documentation.